Coleman Dowell: Biography

 Three major works by Dowell were left unfinished.
 These include Eve of the Green Grass, a novel; Dowell's autobiography entitled, A Dark Book and his private journal 1968–1984 which is a running diary of his life, writings, attitude towards people, and also includes personal observations for stories.
 Two excerpts from A Dark Book had been published earlier in Bomb magazine under the titles: At Home with Drosselmeier (#10, Fall 1984) and A Handful of Anomalies (#13, Fall 1985).
 These deal with Dowell's early adventures in New York City and his relationship with Carl Van Vechten, as well as his early theatrical career.

 Dowell was given a final tribute at his apartment on November 3, 1985.
 A large number of famous personalities representing the worlds of dance, art, literature, music, theater, and education toasted their friend and praised his accomplishments as a gifted composer, poet, playwright, novelist, and critic.

 A generous donation from an anonymous donor established the Coleman Dowell Series at Dalkey Archive Press.
 The donor's contribution enables the Dalkey Press to publish one book a year in this series.

-He was a gay man and is celebrated locally as a commercially successful gay artist.
+He was a gay man and was celebrated locally as a commercially successful gay artist.